 What is lifecycle email automation for SaaS?

-Lifecycle email automation is the practice of sending the right email to each user based on where they are in their relationship with your product: onboarding, activation, feature adoption, retention, churn risk, or win back.
-Each stage has a distinct trigger and goal, and the emails fire on product events rather than a fixed timer, so they respond to what users actually do rather than how long they have been signed up.
+Lifecycle email automation is sending each user the email that fits where they are with your product: onboarding, activation, trial conversion, feature adoption, retention, churn risk, or win-back.
+Each stage has its own trigger and its own goal, and the emails fire on product events rather than a timer, so they respond to what users do instead of how long they have been signed up.

 What is the difference between lifecycle email and a drip campaign?

 A drip campaign fires on a timer: day one, day three, day seven.
 Lifecycle email fires on behavior: user activated, user went quiet, user hit a limit.
-A drip treats every user the same.
-Lifecycle email responds to what each user actually does in your product.
-For SaaS, the behavior-triggered approach produces better activation and retention because the message is timely and relevant, not just scheduled.
+A drip treats every user the same, while lifecycle email responds to what each user does in your product.
+For SaaS, the behavior-triggered version is timely rather than merely scheduled.

 What are the stages of SaaS lifecycle email?